JimmyDuong00/ottertech.cloud/content/01 Index/Certification Guides.md

   - sailpoint
   - okta
 ---
 This index is for all my credentials I have earned over the years.
-I hope my experience can help you on your journey!
+I hope my experience of my trials and triumphs can help you on your journey!
 # Schools
 ### Western Governors University: